Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: Acknowledgements

 \section{Acknowledgements}

-Authors would like to thank Eric Laber for the constructive feedback received.
-Nina Deliu acknowledges support by the NIHR Cambridge Biomedical Research Centre (BRC-1215-20014).
-Joseph J. Williams was supported by the Office of Naval Research (N00014-21-1-2576) and Natural Sciences and Engineering Research Council of Canada (RGPIN-2019-06968).
-Bibhas Chakraborty would like to acknowledge support from the stat-up funding and the Khoo Bridge Funding award (Duke-NUS-KBrFA/2021/0040) from the Duke-NUS Medical School, Singapore.
+Authors would like to thank the two anonymous Reviewers and Eric Laber for the constructive feedback received.
+Nina Deliu acknowledges support from the NIHR Cambridge Biomedical Research Centre (BRC-1215-20014) and from Sapienza University (Finanziamenti di ateneo per la ricerca scientifica, Avvio alla Ricerca Tipo 1: AR11916B8913234D).
+Joseph J. Williams was supported by the Office of Naval Research (N00014-21-1-2576) and the Natural Sciences and Engineering Research Council of Canada (RGPIN-2019-06968).
+Bibhas Chakraborty would like to acknowledge support from the start-up funding from the Duke-NUS Medical School, as well as the Academic Research Fund Tier 2 grant (MOE T2EP20122-0013) from the Ministry of Education, Singapore.